 The Emory Waste Policy was rolled out in January 2018 to guide campus waste management changes.
-Designed to achieve our 2025 goals for waste reduction and diversion, this extensive program offers convenient recycling stations across campus and clear instructions to enable the entire campus community to eliminate landfill waste.
+Designed to achieve our 2025 goals for waste reduction and diversion, this extensive program offers convenient recycling and composting stations across campus and clear instructions to enable the entire campus community to eliminate landfill waste.

 Zero Landfill Waste Benefits